dr-jam/FactoryExercise/README.md

 ### Due Date and Submission Information

-This exercise is due Thursday, November 13th at 11:59 pm on GitHub Classroom.
+This exercise is due Wednesday, May 5th at 11:59 pm on GitHub Classroom.
 The master branch as found on your exercise repository will be evaluated.

 ## Stage 1: Shields Online